 Yes, at least one bathroom break is scheduled during the tour.
 However, it’s always a good idea to take care of business before the start of the tour.

 Yes!
 You definitely want to be a special guest on one of our small-group tours.
 We cap our tours at a maximum of 10–12 people depending on the tour to ensure that it is a more personal experience.
 Our tour size is a huge bonus due to the high level of interaction between guide and guests.
 You are not part of a larger anonymous herd as is the case with other tour companies.
 We generally require a minimum of 2 people to operate a tour.
 Should there be an issue with the date/time that you have booked, you will be contacted as soon as possible and offered either a full refund or a chance to rebook a different tour.
+(Kindly note that due to logistical reasons, we may occasionally have to increase the tour size by one or two participants.
+This is very rare and usually only occurs if we have two concurrent tours with an odd number of guests ex. a group of 9 and a group of 11.
+Thank you for your understanding)

 Our walking tours generally consist of 2 to 3 hours of walking.
 We cover a lot of ground on our tours, so you can see as much as possible.
 There is usually a quick stop or two to rest your feet, if needed, but most of the tour is either walking or standing.
 Benches are occasionally available along the routes to sit down for a moment.

 Yes, advance ticket purchase is required.
 Tours typically sell out quickly.
 To maximize your chances of getting the date, time, and number of tickets you prefer, please book well in advance.
+We do not accept walk-up bookings.
+If you are unable to book online, it means the tour is full and we cannot take more guests.

 All tours are currently offered in English.
 Other languages might be available as a private tour.
 Please inquire and we’ll see if we can set you up!